-Posts to our blog are intended to create communication amongst the writer and readers, and the early childhood field.
+Posts to our blog are intended to create communication amongst the writer and readers, and the early childhood sector.

-ECA does not endorse views of the authors of articles on the Spoke.
-It is a place to facilitate ideas and discussion and for educators and parents to share their own experiences.
+Early Childhood Australia (ECA) does not endorse views expressed by the authors of articles on The Spoke.
+The Spoke is a place to facilitate ideas and discussion and for educators and parents to share their own experiences.

 ECA does not take responsibility for the opinions or facts presented by non-ECA writers.